Complete Beginner’s Guide: How to Start and Make Money with a Blog (updated in 2019)

 What I also love about Social Pug is that it gives you the option of customizing the share options.
 When a user clicks on a social share icon, you can have the user share just your preferred image with your customized title and description.

 If you’ve recently made the switch from HTTP to HTTPS and lost all your social shares, their pro version has a share counts recovery system to cover you!

 However, MailChimp’s terms and conditions prohibits affiliate marketing.
 For this reason, I plan to eventually switch to ConvertKit as you can apply affiliate links with your emails with them.
 They also have a 1 month FREE trial available.

 As the blog expenses are starting to pile up, I might do this switch in 2019.

-You’re now at the point where you might be thinking about how to monetize your blog.
+You’re now at the point where you can start thinking about how to monetize the blog.

 Monetizing might not be your primary goal.
 It’s something you might want to explore to at least recoup your initial costs.

 There are many different ways you can monetize your blog.
 Affiliate marketing.
 Advertising.
 Sponsored posts.
 Selling your own products (e.g. e-books, courses) and services (e.g. coaching).

 The easiest way to start monetizing your blog is through affiliate marketing.
 Here are the affiliate marketing programs I got approved for as a new blogger.